 Many celebrities make homes nearby, so it may be worth stopping to take a look around.
 Local rollerblade and skating club, “Skate This!” perform free weekend shows along the beach demonstrating their mastery of trick skating and dancing.

 Mission Beach has many well-known beach-style bars.
-The Sandbar Sports Grill is one of the most popular.
-The Beachcomber and The Pennant in South Mission have their share of regulars.
-The Coaster Saloon and Wave House is a bar and grill with a twist.
-Inside is an 8-foot tall machine-made wave called the Bruticus Maximus.
+Sandbar Sports Grill is one of the most popular.
+The Beachcomber and The Pennant in South Mission also have their share of regulars.
+I

-At South Mission Beach near the end of the boardwalk fishermen cast their lines.
+At South Mission Beach near the end of the boardwalk, fishers cast their lines.
 It’s a great spot to watch the boats pass through the Harbor Channel.
-On clear enough days you might spot a series of shipwrecks a half-mile off the coast.
+On bright enough days, you might spot a series of shipwrecks a half-mile off the coast.
 They were placed to create an artificial reef and a diver’s paradise.

 Food comes in all varieties.
 Vegan Zone on Hornblend Street serves animal conscious fare.
 Café Gecko offers ice cream and sandwiches.
-Shrubbery Taverna is a bit more romantic but known for great food.
-Oceania is a pub style restaurant serving Mexican food.
+Shrubbery Taverna is a bit more romantic but known for its great food.
+Oceania is a pub-style restaurant serving Mexican food.
 Wheat’s Steakhouse is there if you need a good strip of meat.